 Understanding Posttraumatic Stress Disorder (PTSD) in Children

-Posttraumatic stress disorder may follow a severe trauma.
-This may be something the child experiences directly.
-It may also be an event your child sees or hears about indirectly.
-Even violent movies or TV programs can have a traumatic effect.
-Symptoms of PTSD often appear a few weeks after the trauma.
-But sometimes they may occur months, or even years, later.
+PTSD may follow a severe trauma.
+It may be something the child experiences.
+Or it may be an event the child sees or hears about.
+Even violent movies or TV shows can cause trauma.

 • A rape or sexual assault